Quasistationary distributions for one-dimensional diffusions with singular boundary points: Analytic results

 \subsection{Positivity Criterion for the Spectrum}

 The main results are based on the positivity of the spectrum of $L$, that is $\lambda_0>0$.
 Because this criterion is not very hands-on we include a criterion that is only in terms of the drift $b$.
 For a regular boundary at $0$ the following criterion was proved in \cite{P09} (also see \cite{M72} for a closely related result).
-To adjust it to our singular setting we use, just like in previous proofs, a splitting (or decomposition) method. \begin{proposition} Assume that $0$ is an exit boundary and that absorption is certain.
-The bottom of the spectrum $\lambda_0$ is strictly positive if and only if for some $a\in (0,\infty)$

-In particular the strict positivity of $\lambda_0$ implies $\int_1^\infty \rho(y)\,dy<\infty$. \end{proposition} \begin{proof} If $\lambda_0$ is an isolated eigenvalue, then we have $\lambda_0>0$.
+To adjust it to our singular setting we use, just like in previous proofs, a splitting (or decomposition) method. \pos* \begin{proof} If $\lambda_0$ is an isolated eigenvalue, then we have $\lambda_0>0$.
 This follows from the transience of $L$ and general criticality theory (see section 5.1 in \cite{P95}).
 A simple proof of the assertion that $0$ cannot be an isolated eigenvalue adapted to our setting uses exactly the same strategy as in assertion vi) of \cite{C09}.
-Therefore $\lambda_0=0$ if and only if $\lambda_0=\sigma_{ess}(L)=0$ and it remains to prove that the bottom of the essential spectrum of $L$ is positive if and only if $A(b,a)<\infty$ for some $a\in(0,\infty)$.
+Therefore $\lambda_0=0$ if and only if $\lambda_0=\inf \sigma_{ess}(L)=0$ and it remains to prove that the bottom of the essential spectrum of $L$, i.e. the complement of the set of isolated eigenvalues, is positive if and only if $A(b,a)<\infty$ for some $a\in(0,\infty)$.

-Observe that by the decomposition principle (see section 131 in \cite{AG54} and the proof of Theorem \ref{t:exit_entrance_spectrum} the essential spectrums of the operators $L$ and $L_a$ coincide.
+Observe that by the decomposition principle (see Section 131 in \cite{AG54} and the proof of Theorem \ref{t:exit_entrance_spectrum} the essential spectrums of the operators $L$ and $L_a$ coincide.
 Note that due to our assumptions the boundary point $a$ is regular for the $L_a$-diffusion and absorption at $a$ is certain for the $L_a$-diffusion.
-In \cite{P09} it is shown that
+In Theorem 1 equation (1.11) from \cite{P09} it is shown that